ryanrousseau/Octopub/README.md

 * `com.octopus:audit-microservice-liquidbase` - The audit microservice Liquidbase database migration scripts.
 The changelog file is called `audit-changeLog.xml`.
 * `com.octopus:audit-microservice-sbom` - The audit microservice SBOM

+## AWS Lambda Entry Points

+The JVM Lambda functions used a handler of `io.quarkus.amazon.lambda.runtime.QuarkusStreamHandler::handleRequest`.

+The native Lambda functions use a handler of `not.used.in.provided.runtime`.

+See the [Quarkus documentation](https://quarkus.io/guides/aws-lambda) for more information.

 ## Downloading files locally

 You can download Zip Maven artifacts locally with a command like: